 The Philadelphia 76ers did not want that to happen, as Iverson was their marquee player, so they asked their trainers to find a solution.
 That solution involved putting a tube bandage around Iverson’s injured arm, which reduced the pain and prevented further injury.
 Iverson went on to score 51 points, and the compression tube became a part of NBA lore.

 How OTC Compression Socks Can Improve Cardiovascular Performance

 Over the calf compression socks are popular among runners because they stabilize the foot and lower leg muscles during high-stress repetitive movements.
 This increases the range of motion, improves balance and reduces fatigue, which allows runners to run further and avoid injuries.

-An Australian study on functional recovery in 2015 showed how compression socks aid muscle fatigue and recovery after exercise.
+A study on functional recovery in 2021 showed how compression socks aid muscle fatigue and recovery after exercise.
 The research also established a link between compression socks and improved cardiovascular performance.

 Endurance exercises like running are hard on the body because they can cause venous pooling in the feet and lower legs.
 When this pooling occurs, Interleukin 6 (IL-6), creatinine kinase (CK) and lactate level (markers of muscle damage) build-up in muscles causing delayed onset muscle soreness.
 Marathon running has been shown to increase IL-6 levels by up to 100 times higher than normal.

 Creatinine kinase levels have been shown to be closely correlated with both IL-6 levels (an indicator of inflammation) after exercise.
 This effect causes a significant decrease in venous return and increases the time healthy muscle tissue is exposed to CK and lactate, two waste products that damage muscle cells.